-Subsequent to a parking violation on Leigh Avenue, the car owner, Justino Lopez-Prado of Lawrence, was arrested as a wanted person from the Mercer County Sheriff Department.
+Subsequent to a parking violation on Leigh Avenue, the car owner, a resident of Lawrence, was arrested as a wanted person from the Mercer County Sheriff Department.
 He is currently housed at the Mercer County Correction Center.

-Subsequent to a pedestrian stop on Clay Street, Princeton resident Eddie Turner was arrested on multiple warrants totaling $1,600.
+Subsequent to a pedestrian stop on Clay Street, a Princeton resident was arrested on multiple warrants totaling $1,600.
 He was also charged with eluding and resisting arrest after a short foot chase.
-Turner’s bail was set at $2,500.
+His bail was set at $2,500.
 He is currently housed at the Mercer County Correctional Center after being unable to post bail.

 A Princeton Public Works employee reported on June 3 that someone stole a “No Parking Anytime” sign and post from the south curb of Lincoln Court.
 Cost of the sign is unknown.